 Failing to follow the directions or instructions of Residence Coordinator who are acting within the scope of their position is not permitted.

 Residents are encouraged to address any issues with each other openly and respectfully.
 If you're uncomfortable in communicating your concerns or resolving your conflict directly with fellow residents, the Residence Coordinator will do his/her best to resolve the issue.
 He/She is trained in conflict resolution.

 At the Residence Coordinators discretion, residence rule violations will result in written warnings.
-On the third writing infraction, a student may receive notice that their residence agreement has been cancelled and that they must evacuate the residence within 5 to 15 days, depending on the issue.
+On the third written infraction, a resident may receive notice that their residence agreement has been cancelled and that they must evacuate the residence within 5 to 15 days, depending on the issue.

-For more serious infractions, such as violence towards another student, harassment, causing deliberate property damage to the residence, or engaging in illegal activities, the Residence Director may issue notice to a student without any initial warnings.
+For more serious infractions, such as violence towards another resident, harassment, causing deliberate property damage to the residence, or engaging in illegal activities, the Residence Director may issue notice to a resident without any initial written warnings.

-Residents are responsible for any damages caused by them or any guests they invite into Granville Hall.
-The cost of fixing damages to rooms, building or equipment will be charged to the resident.
-In addition, if staff determines that the damage was caused deliberately, the student may receive a warning or be evicted from the residence, depending on the seriousness of the damage/incident.
+The cost of fixing damages caused by the misuse of equipment or caused by deliberate intent will be charged to the responsible resident.
+In addition, the resident may receive a warning or be evicted from the residence, depending on the seriousness of the damage/incident.

 Discharging, tampering with or operating any fire prevention or detection equipment for any purpose other than the control of fire is strictly prohibited.
 Such equipment includes fire extinguishers, pull stations, alarms and smoke and heat detectors.
 Tampering with fire safety equipment will typically result in a $500 fine and/ or eviction.
 Any negligent or intentional fires started by any person can lead to a resident’s immediate eviction.

 Behaviour that jeopardizes or has the potential to jeopardize the safety & security of oneself, others or a Granville Hall is prohibited.